HealthSamurai/documentation/reference/aidbox-forms/lisp-api.md

 result: Hello John
 ```

-Or the expression `expr` can be used for example to retrieve data via `lisp/sql` function for a given `resource`.
+Or the expression `expr` can be used for example to retrieve data via `sql` function for a given `resource`.

 > The `sql` functions are specified for `backend` lisp runtime only.